Chiamaka Nnadozie

 Chiamaka Cynthia Nnadozie OON (/ig/; born 8 December 2000) is a Nigerian footballer who plays as a goalkeeper for Brighton & Hove Albion in the Women's Super League and the Nigeria women's national team.
-Regarded as the best female goalkeeper in Africa and one of the best in the world.
-She has been named African best female goalkeeper of the year three times in a row in 2023, 2024 and 2025 making her the first African female goalkeeper to achieve this.
-She was also ranked fourth at the 2025 Yashin Trophy.
+Nnadozie was named African best female goalkeeper of the year three times in a row in 2023, 2024 and 2025, making her the first player to achieve this.
+She was also ranked fourth at the 2025 Yashin Trophy and has been regarded as one of the best female footballers in the world by The Guardian.

 Club career

 Rivers Angels FC

 At the start of the 2016 season Nnadozie signed for Rivers Angels a top flight Nigerian professional football club based in Port Harcourt, Rivers State in Nigeria.
 In 2019 Nnadozie was instrumental for Rivers Angels 2019–2020 Season NWPL league win.

 Paris FC

-On 22 January 2020 she signed for the French side Paris FC on 18 month deal.
+On 22 January 2020 she signed for the French side Paris FC on 18-month deal.
 Arriving at Paris FC from River Angels FC, Chiamaka Nnadozie immediately became a key part of the team.
 Named Arkema Premier League's best goalkeeper in 2023–24 Division 1 Féminine, she left Paris FC after a magnificent victory in the Coupe de France, in which she played a key role.
 She made 16 European appearances for Paris FC between 2022 and 2025.